 He’s 11-years-old now and let me tell you, there have been dozens upon dozens of birthday parties, classroom holiday parties, and movie nights featuring pizza.
 They all feature pizza.Fortunately for us, being gluten-free started becoming really trendy around the time of his diagnosis.
 (He started it, I’m sure.)
 Some of our local pizza joints offer gluten-free, so sending him with his own pizza to the various pizza parties wasn’t a big deal.

 That said, I’m a chef and should be making my own.
-I mean, come on!Truth is, I’ve made countless attempts and have never been happy with the results — until now.
-This crust is very, very good!
-Delicious, in fact.
-I wouldn’t have considered sharing it if it wasn’t.
-(That’s just how I roll.
-You’ll never see recipes I’m not happy with.)
+I mean, come on.Truth is, I’ve made countless attempts and have never been happy with the results — until now.

 Grilling pizza crust is awesome because it adds a delicious smoky flavor — but, you can also make this without a grill . . . .

-This crust however, doesn’t taste like your typical pizza crust made with wheat flour – it’s different.
+This grilled gluten-free pizza crust recipe however, doesn’t taste like your typical pizza crust recipe made with wheat flour – it’s different.
 It’s gluten-free, after all.
 It’s a thin crust with a nice crunch and excellent flavor, which I mostly attribute to the olive oil.

-My son — the ultimate gluten-free pizza critic — loves this crust.
-And that’s really all I need — and it’s all you need to know, to feel confident making it.
+My son — the ultimate gluten-free pizza critic — really likes this crust.
+And that’s really all I need.
+Well that, and you liking it too!

 - 1 teaspoon xanthan gum